xarlie85/challenges/video-manager/README.md

 #### Requirements
 	* Uses [lombok](https://projectlombok.org/) code generator used and required to compile in your IDE
 	* Created with STS 4-4.4.1.RELEASE (Eclipse)

+# CHALLENGE DESCRIPTION

+For a video rental store we want to create a system for managing the rental.
+We want 3 primary features:
+1. Have an inventory of films 2.- Calculate the price for rentals 3.- Keep track of the customers “bonus” points

+The price of rentals is based on the type of film rented and how many days the film is rented for.
+The customers say when renting for how many days they want to rent for and pay up front.
+If the film is returned late, then rent for the extra days is charged when returning.
+The store has three types of films.

+1. New releases – Price is times number of days rented.
+2. Regular films – Price is for the first 3 days and then times the number of days over 3.
+3. Old film - Price is for the first 5 days and then times the number of days over 5 premium price is 3 eur basic price is 1 euro

+Customer get bonus points when renting films.
+A new release gives 2 points and other films get one point per rental